Subjective Equilibria under Beliefs of Exogenous Uncertainty for Dynamic Games: Introduction

-We note that if the units agree to minimize the total system cost, which may be desirable by the ADR program designer, then the deterministic version of the problem can be solved iteratively by distributed optimization methods; see for example \cite{nedic2009distributed} \cite{SandellSurveyPaper}.
-However, such methods would typically require the knowledge and dissemination of the gradients of the pricing function, the updated decisions of all units, deterministic forecasts for the random variables, and the precise temperature dynamics, which makes these methods impractical for the considered, inherently stochastic, ADR application.
-In this context, we should also point out the recent paper \cite{singh2018decentralized} which considers the problem of balancing energy generation and consumption between multiple agents and an independent system operator while optimizing a social welfare function through price-bid iterations.

-{\bf Contributions.} We introduce a subjective equilibrium concept with distributional, in the sense of probability measures on sequence space, consistency for stochastic dynamic games.
+{\bf Contributions.} (i) We introduce a subjective equilibrium concept with distributional consistency, in the sense of probability measures on sequence space, for stochastic dynamic games.
 As reviewed and motivated in detail above, while related concepts of equilibria have appeared in the literature, prior studies have only focused on the more restrictive static or deterministic setups.
-In particular, our main contribution is to introduce the concept of {\it subjective equilibrium under beliefs of exogenous uncertainty (SEBEU)}, which is applicable to a very general class of problems.
-We obtain a general existence result on SEBEU in mixed strategies for compact metric space models.
-We establish further structural results in two different cases where the state, control, and environment variables belong to (i) finite sets, and (ii) finite dimensional Euclidean spaces.
-In either case, the time-horizon can be finite as well as infinite, however, in the second case, we assume linear dynamics and quadratic cost and obtain more constructive results.
-In the first case, the existence of SEBEU in mixed strategies follows a fixed point result for compact metric space models, whereas in the second case we derive sufficient conditions for the existence of SEBEU in pure strategies.
-We establish the near person-by-person optimality of an SEBEU (which constitutes an approximate Nash equilibrium) when there are large number of players (which need to be identical players in the second case but not in the first case) and the environment variables are generated by certain aggregate statistics on player states-decisions.
-This result on near person-by-person optimality is also extended to pure strategies in the first case under additional assumptions which, in particular, requires identical players.
-When the number of decision makers is infinite, we establish that an SEBEU is also a Nash equilibrium.
+In particular, our main contribution is to introduce the concept of {\it subjective equilibrium under beliefs of exogenous uncertainty (SEBEU)}, which is applicable to a very general class of problems. (ii) We obtain a general existence result on SEBEU in mixed strategies for compact metric space models with finite as well as infinite time horizons, which include all finite space models (where the state, control, and environment variables belong to finite sets) as a special case. (iii) We establish the near person-by-person optimality of an SEBEU (which constitutes an approximate Nash equilibrium) when there are large number of ``small players'' and the environment variables are generated by certain aggregate statistics on player states-decisions.
+This result on near person-by-person optimality is also extended to pure strategies under additional assumptions which, in particular, requires identical players. (iv) When the number of decision makers is infinite, we establish that an SEBEU is also a Nash equilibrium.
+We emphasize that the multi-stage nature of the analysis and the modeling of the environment variables as an exogenous stochastic process, with possibly arbitrary correlations between the environment variables, in the closed-loop lead to technical challenges to be addressed in the paper.